 cristina at isi.edu

 Cristina Williams is ISI’s chief liaison for BIRN website and wiki operations.
-She oversees creation and implementation of BIRN online activities, including architecture, content and graphics, and a similar role with the Medical Information Systems Division.
+She oversees creation and implementation of BIRN online activities, including architecture, content and graphics, and a similar role with the Medical Information Systems Division at Information Sciences Institute.
 Williams has been web administrator for The Globus Alliance, whose Toolkit is the de facto grid computing standard.
 Her background is in technical writing for various industries.